Leadership Development Certificate

 Option Two: Attend a reflective learning workshop with peers and Student Leadership Development staff.

 Each option strives to help students articulate their leadership philosophy.
-The goals of the reflective learning components for students are to:
+The goals of the reflective learning components are for students to:

 synthesize what was learned from all of the workshops in which a student participated.